 Bucking spikes are there to provide support when you’re cutting through thick wood.
 They are installed at the front of the body and are pointed forward, parallel to the blade.
 You should use them to anchor your chainsaw in place and pivot the bar through the cut.
 Make sure you’re lifting with your rear hand, instead of pressing down with your front arm when pivoting.

 Finally, there are blade guards.
 They are mounted on the front portion of the bar and protect the operator from kickbacks.
-Sure, with the blade guard on, your chainsaw will lose several inches of its cutting capacity and prevent you from performing plunge cuts, but it will make you safer.
+Sure, with the blade guard on, your chainsaw will lose several inches of its cutting capacity and prevent you from performing plunge cuts, but it will make you safer, just like how a protective chainsaw chap would.

 Weight and Portability